 - a.
 The projection into the public right-of-way or designated setback area is no more than 3 feet; where sidewalks are less than 10 feet in depth, this projection shall be limited to 2 feet; along alleys, no projection shall be closer than 8 feet to the centerline of any alley. - b.
 The glass area of the bay window, and the open portions of each balcony, shall not be less than 50 percent of the total area of the vertical surfaces of the projection. - c.
 Bay windows and balconies shall "punctuate" rather than dominate the facade; to this end, the maximum length of bay windows shall be 15 feet at the property line or setback line; this width shall be reduced to a maximum width of 9 feet at the full projection of 3 feet, by means of 45 degree angles at the sides of all projecting bay windows.
 Perpendicular bay windows and balconies (or projections at a different angle) may be permitted, provided that they remain within the outside dimensions described above.
-Unless balconies are used as a means of distinguishing the storefront area from the upper-level facades, they shall be generally 15 feet in width or less. - d.
+Unless balconies are used as a means of distinguishing the storefront area from the upper-level facades, they shall be generally 15 feet in width or less.

+d.
 The minimum horizontal separation between bay windows, between balconies, and between bay windows and balconies shall be three feet as measured from the face of the building wall along the property line or setback line.
 A bay window or balcony shall not occur within two feet of the building edge.
 The intent of this guideline is to ensure that bay windows and balconies do not visually dominate the building wall.

-8. Skyline Architectural Variations.
+10.8.
+RoofsSkyline Architectural Variations.

-Special attention shall be paid to the articulation of the top portion of buildings such as variation in height, massing, materials, horizontal bands, cornices and parapets.
+Special attention shall be paid to the articulation of the top portion of buildings, through the introduction of such as variation in height, massing, materials, horizontal bands, cornices and/or decorative parapets.
 Rooflines shall be broken at intervals no greater than 50 to 60 feet by roof elements or step backs to reinforce the predominant building increment along Pacific Avenue.
 Interesting and varied roof forms are encouraged.
 Rooftop equipment shall be completely concealed from view and integrated within the architectural vocabulary of the building.
-The use of landscaped roof terraces and gardens is also recommended.
+The use of landscaped roof terraces and gardens is also recommended, particularly on buildings that are required to step back from the street.

-9. Building Materials.
+41.9.
+Building Materials.